-2020 is going to be a big year for Mars Missions as Earth and Mars are in good positions relative to each other for landing on Mars.
+2020 was a big year for Mars Missions as Earth and Mars are in good positions relative to each other for landing on Mars.

 - NASA plans to launch the Mars 2020 rover, which will include the Mars Helicopter Scout and cache samples for eventual return to Earth

-- The European Space Agency has partnered with Roscosmos to launch the Rosalind Franklin rover using the Kazachok lander
+- The European Space Agency has partnered with Roscosmos to launch the Rosalind Franklin rover using the Kazachok lander.
+This would not be launched in 2020 due to delays.

 - The China National Space Administration will launch its HX-1 mission, which includes an orbiter and small rover; it would be China’s first mission to another planet using its own delivery vehicle